Jump to:

 Step 4: Add the squid

-Turn the heat to high and add the squid.
-Stir for a few minutes to coat it with the aromatics.
+Turn the heat to high, then add the squid.
+Stir for a few minutes to coat it well with the aromatics.

-You're not cooking it all the way yet-just letting it release some liquid and start picking up flavor.
+Do not cook it all the way yet.
+Just let it release some liquid and start picking up flavor.

 Step 5: Add the vinegar and simmer

-Pour in ½ cup vinegar and let it boil uncovered without stirring for a minute-this helps soften the sharp vinegar taste.
-Then cover, lower the heat to medium, and simmer for 10 minutes.
+Pour in ½ cup vinegar and let it boil uncovered for about a minute.
+Do not stir.
+This helps tone down the sharp vinegar taste.

-The squid will release liquid as it cooks, but add a small amount of water if it starts to dry out.
+Cover and lower the heat to medium.
+Simmer for 10 minutes.
+The squid will release some liquid as it cooks, but add a little water if it starts to dry out.

 Step 6: Season and adjust

 Check the sauce.
-If it's too thin or watery, let it simmer without the lid to thicken.
+If it's too thin or watery, remove the lid to thicken the sauce.
 If it looks too dry, add a small amount of water.

 Step 7: Add the squid ink (optional)

-If you saved the ink sacs, dissolve them in a little warm water or some sauce from the pan.
+If you saved the ink sacs, mix with a little warm water or some sauce from the pan.

-Stir the mixture into the pot to darken the sauce.
-Simmer for another 1-2 minutes so everything comes together.
+Pour the mixture into the pot and stir to darken the sauce.
+Simmer for 1 to 2 minutes more so everything comes together.

 - Refrigerate: Let cool, then store in an airtight container in the fridge for up to 3 days.